kadurinadav/Restaurant-App/README.md

 * `POST` : Create a new order

-example of json order object to send in body of request (all fields required):
+Example of json order object to send in body of request (all fields required):

 ```{json}
 {